Martin Luther and antisemitism: Anti-Jewish agitation

+Erasmus had characterized the (Anabaptist) Sabbatarian movements in Bohemia and Moravia as re-judaizing, by analogy; Luther believed further that these movements had re-introduced circumcision (i.e. works of law against faith and grace) and were the result of active Jewish proselytizing.

+Some time prior to 1536, Luther had met with three rabbis and presented his Christological interpretation of the Old Testament; the rabbis in turn presented their Talmudic interpretation, which did not mention Christ.
+In the years following his failure to convince the rabbis, Luther became increasingly anti-Jewish.

 Luther successfully campaigned against the Jews in Saxony, Brandenburg, and Silesia.
 In August 1536 Luther's prince, Elector of Saxony John Frederick, issued a mandate that prohibited Jews from inhabiting, engaging in business in, or passing through his realm.
-An Alsatian shtadlan, Rabbi Josel of Rosheim, asked a reformer Wolfgang Capito to approach Luther in order to obtain an audience with the prince, but Luther refused every intercession.
+An Alsatian shtadlan, Rabbi Josel of Rosheim, asked a reformer Wolfgang Capito to approach Luther to obtain an audience with the prince, but Luther refused every intercession.
 In response to Josel, Luther referred to his unsuccessful attempts to convert the Jews: "...
 I would willingly do my best for your people but I will not contribute to your [Jewish] obstinacy by my own kind actions.
 You must find another intermediary with my good lord."
 Heiko Oberman notes this event as significant in Luther's attitude toward the Jews: "Even today this refusal is often judged to be the decisive turning point in Luther's career from friendliness to hostility toward the Jews."

+In a paragraph from his On the Jews and Their Lies (1543) he deplores Christendom's failure to expel them.
+Moreover, he proposed "What shall we Christians do with this rejected and condemned people, the Jews":